When you teach yourself German, your experience is unique from everyone else’s.

 As with any facet of language learning, it’s important to practice, practice, practice.
 Use the daily life phrases as often as possible, pick your favorite idioms and work on integrating them into your conversation.
 Soon, you’ll develop a German personality through your unique language patterns and vocabulary choices—just like how you express your personality through language choice and speaking style in your native tongue.

-12 Common German Phrases That’ll Make You Sound Like a Pro
+25 Common German Phrases and Idioms That’ll Make You Sound Like a Pro

 1. Darf ich mal vorbei?